-These roadside attractions give a sense of humor and a sense of wonder to America: nostalgic entities and marvelous objects that make this country what it is.
+American roadside attractions give a sense of humor and a sense of wonder to the country.
+They are nostalgic entities and marvelous objects that make this country what it is.
 They are beautiful items that have history and reason and often drive people into places they might otherwise overlook.
 Roadside attractions are essential to the backdrop of America.

 About Flopsy the Jackalope